 Tooth Extraction in Peachtree City, GA

-Dr. Brian Linton and Dr. Ed Davis are your trusted general dentists in Peachtree City, GA.
-They are happy to provide tooth extractions when necessary to his patients.
+Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are your trusted general dentists in Peachtree City, GA.
+They are happy to provide tooth extractions when necessary to their patients.
 Our entire team at Linton Dental is happy to answer any questions you might have regarding your upcoming tooth extraction procedure.
 Here are some frequently asked questions:

 When do wisdom teeth typically grow in?

 Your wisdom teeth typically grow around your late teens or early twenties.
 While some people do not experience any symptoms as the teeth grow in, others will experience some discomfort as they begin to erupt.
 Your gums may become red, inflamed, or tender around the eruption sites.

 Why do I need to have my wisdom teeth removed?

 Wisdom teeth grow in after the rest of your mouth has already fully developed.
 This means that there might not be much room left in your mouth for these new teeth.
 As they attempt to erupt, they may become impacted due to the lack of space in your mouth.
 If they do manage to erupt, because they are in a difficult position to reach in the far back of your gums, you may find it challenging to keep them clean and free of infection.

 No, your tooth extraction should not cause you pain.
 We will numb the extraction site with a local anesthetic.
 We also offer sedation dentistry solutions like laughing gas or oral-conscious sedatives to ensure you are comfortable throughout the procedure.
 You may feel some pressure as the tooth is dislodged, but this shouldn’t be painful.
 We will advise you on proper aftercare steps to take to ensure any soreness you may experience after the anesthesia wears off is managed.